-The Link Between Anxiety and Substance Abuse
+Exploring the Link Between Anxiety and Substance Abuse: What You Need to Know

 Anxiety and substance abuse are two issues that often go hand-in-hand.
 Unfortunately, many people who suffer from anxiety turn to drugs or alcohol as a way to cope with their symptoms.
 While this may provide temporary relief, it can lead to a dangerous cycle of dependency and further anxiety.